aip-dev/google.aip.dev/aip/cloud/new.md

 ### Standard Methods

-For most policy types, it makes sense to incorporate the policy name in to the method name, for example `GetBillingPolicy` for a Billing policy.
+For most policy types, the policy name **should** be incorporated into the method name.
+For example, `GetBillingPolicy` for a Billing policy.
 The descriptions below omit the specific policy type for brevity.

 #### Dedicated Policies